Amazon Echo Sub release date, price, news and features

 Amazon Echo Sub release date

 Everyone is open to begin pre-ordering the Echo Sub starting today at the time of writing.
-However, the product doesn’t begin shipping in the US until later this month.
+However, the product doesn’t begin shipping in the US until later this month, and won't be generally available on October 11.

 We'll update this story once we learn more regarding UK and Australian pre-order and shipping details.